 How much does it cost to attend Cleveland’s Oktoberfest?

-The event also offers VIP tickets, which include 1-day admission with exclusive access to the Jagermeister VIP Tent, beverage wristband, VIP access to the Bier Garten, and more.
-These tickets are $75 online.
+The event also offers VIP tickets, which include 1-day admission with exclusive access to the Jagermeister VIP Tent, catered food, VIP access to the Bier Garten, a 1L stein you can have filled up to 5 times, and more.
+These tickets are $90 online.

 How to celebrate Oktoberfest on your own in Cleveland

 With German breweries and restaurants in the Cleveland area, there are ample ways to find the spirit of the famous Germany Oktoberfest without going to the actual event.

 Best German restaurants and breweries in Cleveland